wilcooo/TagPro-ModFather/README.md

   + Reddit post link
   + GitHub repo/other source link

-These two lists won't be public, but are needed to count the number of installs and upvotes.
+These two lists are needed to count the number of installs and upvotes.

   + Installed by who [list of (hashed?)
 TagPro profile id’s]
   + Upvoted by who [list of (hashed?)
 TagPro profile id’s]

+When hashed, it's impossible to get a full list of players that have upvoted/installed a script.
+But one can check if a friend has upvoted/installed it.
+This makes it possible to have a section "Your friends have recently upvoted/installed these scripts"

 ### Tags
 Scripts may have multiple tags